golems-gabb/email_notification_developer/README.txt

  ------
   On the Settings page admin/config/development/developer/domain We specify the following options:
-  Cheksboks "Activate functionality" - activates the functional check of the domain name change.
+  Checkboxes "Activate functionality" - activates the functional check of the domain name change.
   In the field "The period of inspection" is set during functional activation after running crown.
-Functionality will be triggered only when the elapsed time equals or is greater than the start of last danyho functional.
+Functionality will be triggered only when the elapsed time equals or is greater than the start of last day functional.
   The field "Domain list" - contains a list of available domains used.
-  The field "Emails list" - right up to 10 email adresses, which will receive information about changing the domain name of the resource.
+  The field "Emails list" - right up to 10 email addresses, which will receive information about changing the domain name of the resource.

   On the Settings page admin/config/development/developer/error We specify the following options:
-  Cheksboks "Activate functionality" - activates the functional check error In the field "The period of inspection" is set during functional activation after running crown.
-Functionality will be triggered only when the elapsed time equals or is greater than the start of last danyho functional. logs on the site, and if they detect inform developers about them.
+  Checkboxes "Activate functionality" - activates the functional check error In the field "The period of inspection" is set during functional activation after running crown.
+Functionality will be triggered only when the elapsed time equals or is greater than the start of last day functional. logs on the site, and if they detect inform developers about them.
-  The field "Emails list" - right up to 10 email adresses, which will receive information about changing the domain name of the resource.
+  The field "Emails list" - right up to 10 email addresses, which will receive information about changing the domain name of the resource.

   Email messages for the domain name change and error messages are independent